-People with cell towers on their property are frequently contacted by companies offering to "buy-out" their cell tower lease.
-The resulting question we get is "What's my cell tower lease worth?"
-This post will attempt to answer that question.
+Individuals with cell towers on their property are frequently contacted by companies offering to “buy out” their cell tower lease.
+The resulting question we get is, “What’s my cell tower lease worth?”
+This advisory will attempt to answer that question.
 Our complete collection of cell tower advisories can be viewed here, including one addressing how to secure the best price and terms in a cell lease sale.

-Location: Is this a rural location where there are multiple sites for a cell tower and landowners are willing to lease land at low rates?
-Or an urban setting or college town with high demand for wireless services but limited locations to put an antenna?
-Or a suburban location with medium demand but almost no locations for cell towers?
-Prices are higher in the latter two cases (high wireless demand and scarcity of locations).
+Is this a rural location with multiple sites for a cell tower and landowners who are willing to lease land at low rates?
+An urban setting?
+A college town with high demand for wireless services but limited locations to put an antenna?
+A suburban location with medium demand but limited locations for cell towers?
+Prices will be higher in the latter two cases, in which wireless demand is high and locations are scarce.

-Number of years remaining on the lease: Cell phone companies are to a certain extent "over a barrel" if a lease is near expiration because it will cost them $250,000 or more to find a nearby site for a tower, lease it, permit it, zone it, build it, and then take down the old tower.
+To a certain extent, cell phone companies are at a disadvantage if a lease is near expiration.
+Why?
+It will cost them $250,000 or more to find a nearby site for a new tower, lease it, permit it, zone it, build it, and then take down the old tower.
 They have to do this to prevent a gap in service.
-Thus, a lease that is one year from final expiration is worth far more than one that has fifteen years to go.
-And the key here is the FINAL expiration of the lease - - although leases normally renew in five-year increments, for the reason just noted the cell company effectively can't cancel a lease.
-They have to renew it.
+Thus, a lease that is one year from final expiration is worth far more than one that has 15 years to go.
+The key here is final expiration of the lease.
+Although leases normally renew in five-year increments, the cell company effectively can’t cancel a lease for the reason just noted — they have to renew it.

-Finally, landowners should make sure they have a lawyer review the FIRST document they sign about a buyout, even if it appears to be an informal "letter" or "letter of intent" because it could bind a landowner to terms that are too one-sided.
+A final note of caution: landowners should have a lawyer review the first document they sign regarding a buyout, even if it appears to be an informal “letter” or “letter of intent”, as it could bind a landowner to terms that are too one-sided.